Fabo011/aws-solution-architect-helper/Another_Services/anotherservices.md

 ![Placement Groups](./draws/placementGroups.png)

 - <b>AWS Data Exchange: </b>AWS Data Exchange makes it easy for AWS customers to securely exchange and use third-party data on AWS.

+- <b>AWS Budget: </b>AWS Budgets is a service provided by Amazon Web Services that allows you to set up and manage budgets for your AWS resources and services.
+With AWS Budgets, you can define spending limits and receive notifications when your usage or costs exceed the thresholds you've set, helping you track, monitor, and control your AWS spending.
+It's a valuable tool for cost management and ensuring that your AWS usage aligns with your financial goals.